SF APPWORKS CASE STUDYThe Emotion Journal

-SF AppWorks is a full service digital agency focused on emerging technologies, but every once in awhile we get to have a little fun prototyping advanced concepts.
+SF AppWorks, a Simplified AppWorks Company, is a full service digital agency focused on emerging technologies, but every once in awhile we get to have a little fun prototyping advanced concepts.
 At the 2016 TechCrunch Disrupt London Hackathon, our team pushed the limits of technology by creating a voice journal with AI powered real-time sentiment analysis.
 We built the product end-to-end in less than 24 hours, then took first place out of 700 developers.
 Here’s how we did it.

 For years SF AppWorks has had a fascination with the connection between the human mind and computers, and has tried to explore how artificial intelligence can be used to address mental health issues.
 We build the Autism therapy App Auteachism pro-bono, and earlier in 2016 a team from the company prototyped an app to roleplay anxiety-inducing situations and improve the user’s response to his or her anxiety triggers.

 Journaling has proven psychological, stress-reducing, goal-orienting benefits when done regularly.
 But for many people, writing is harder than talking.
 It seemed a perfect use case to bring mental health awareness to the forefront with an AI-powered solution that everybody could benefit from.